Mercigil/LITA_Project/SalesPerformance.md

 ---
 ### Attached Files
-Attached here are all files used in this Project
+Attached here in this repository are all files used in this Project
 - Excel File ()
 - Csv file (LITA_ProjectSaleData1.csv)
 - Sql file (Sales.sql)